kez17/CCM101-kabellera/Laboratory-02-Welcome-to-Build-Cloud-Infrastructure-Blueprint/README.md

 ## Mission Overview

-This laboratory activity focuses on investigating and understanding the major components of cloud infrastructure.
-Using the KillerCoda Linux environment, the available operating system, compute resources, storage resources, and networking resources were examined and documented.
-The activity also included comparing the core infrastructure services offered by major cloud providers and creating a simple cloud infrastructure design.
+Congratulations!
+My onboarding has been successfully completed, and my Cloud Computing Portfolio has been approved by my supervisor.

+CloudNova Technologies has assigned me to my first official project.
+Before deploying cloud services, I need to understand the infrastructure that supports modern cloud computing.
+My mission is to investigate the components of cloud infrastructure and identify how compute, storage, networking, and identity services work together.

+Using the KillerCoda Playground, Linux tools, official cloud documentation, and my GitHub Cloud Computing Portfolio, I will complete a series of engineering tasks that simulate the planning phase of a cloud deployment.
+I will also document my findings as if I were preparing technical documentation for a client.

 ## Objectives
+At the end of this laboratory activity, I should be able to:

-- Explain the major components of cloud infrastructure.
+Explain the major components of cloud infrastructure.
-- Investigate the hardware and software resources available in a Linux environment.
+Investigate the hardware and software resources available in a Linux environment.
-- Differentiate compute, storage, networking, and identity resources.
+Differentiate compute, storage, networking, and identity resources.
-- Understand how different cloud infrastructure components work together.
+Interpret the relationship between cloud infrastructure components.
-- Create technical documentation using Markdown.
+Create professional technical documentation using Markdown.
-- Continue building a structured GitHub Cloud Computing Portfolio.
+Continue building a structured GitHub Cloud Computing Portfolio.

 ## Cloud Infrastructure Components